raviipawar/QuantumSafeComputing/Chapter 1/Cryptography.md

         3. Integrity
         4. Non Repudiation

-        **Authenticity** : It  validates the origin of the message/data Users can validate where the data is coming from Digital certificates help achieve this
+        Authenticity    : It  validates the origin of the message/data Users can validate where the data is coming from Digital certificates help achieve this

-        **Confidentiality** : It ensures that the message transmitted is only visible to users authorized to see it Must guarantee the secure transmission of data across insecure channels Symmetric & asymmetric encryption helps achieve this
+        Confidentiality : It ensures that the message transmitted is only visible to users authorized to see it It must guarantee the secure transmission of data across insecure channels Symmetric & asymmetric encryption helps achieve this

-        **Data Integrity** : It deals with making sure that data is not tampered by unauthorized users Must guarantee data remains intact during transmission Hashing helps achieve this
+        Data Integrity  : It deals with making sure that data is not tampered by unauthorized users It Must guarantee data remains intact during transmission It can be achieved by using hashing

-        **Non-repudiation** : It enables users to guarantee the origin of the data in an undisputable manner
+        Non-repudiation : It enables the users to guarantee the origin of the data in an undisputable manner
-                              Must guarantee that data is from who it says it is from Digital signatures help achieve this
+                          It Must guarantee that data is from who it says it is from Digital signatures can help achieve this